-Stiff Middle Fingers formed in 2010 with the intention of covering a few of their favorite punk songs for fun — "In My Eyes", "California Uber Alles", "Bikeage", the entire Nervous Breakdown EP — you get the idea.
-One day, they decided it might be fun to start writing some of their own.
-Flash forward to six years later - after sharing the stage with revered acts such as Bomb the Music Industry!, Pears the Band, Joyce Manor, Agent Orange, Guitar Wolf, The Adicts, The Seven Degrees of Stephen Egerton (Descendents), Peelander-Z, Radkey, Michale Graves (Misfits), and more - and SMF has completely Hulked-out into one of the Midwest's foremost must-see/must-hear punk bands.
+Stiff Middle Fingers formed with the intention of covering a few of their favorite punk songs for fun — "In My Eyes", "California Uber Alles", "Bikeage", the entire Nervous Breakdown EP — you get the idea.
+One day, they decided they could start writing some of their own.
+Flash forward several years and SMF has completely Hulked-out into one of the Midwest's foremost must-see/must-hear punk bands.

 Wick & the Tricks is a glittering juggernaut of Rock-&-Roll that will leave you sweaty, smiling, and staggering home like a fiery one-night-stand.
 Ever since they crawled out of the trash soaked shores of the Missouri river and slipped into the streets of Kansas City, middle America has never been the same.
 Nationally infamous for their salaciously energetic performances full of political undertones, it's likely by the end of the show you'll either be making out or in a fist fight with one of them.
 Lucky you.

 Redefining the Power Trio for the next generation, these "kids" from Lawrence, KS zig and zag through an emo-math rock maze of pop melodies and punk rock growl with a musicianship not seen in bands many years their senior.
 Relentlessly DIY, the future is bright for this already veteran band.